ManjitBedi/Hello-Godot-visionOS/README.md

 Initially, the app display a volume with 2 buttons - the joystick icon button opens a window using a Godot view.

-Note: there is an issue with the Godot window volume; you need to resize it to get the Godot to reeize & render properly.
+Note: there is an issue with the Godot window volume; you need to resize it to get the Godot to resize & render properly.

 ## Configuration

-The following flags needs to be specified in the build setting:
+The following flags needs to be specified in the build settings:

 User script sandboxing: No